CzarHey/discord-timebomb/README.md

 * Version 2.1.1 (released June 8, 2022)
   * Fix issue with scores output not displaying if the server doesn't have a custom icon set.
   * Add author and authorizer information to debug output to troubleshoot authorization errors.
+* Version 2.1.2 (released May 22, 2023)
+  * Addressed an issue with links in embeds not displaying correctly.